umairsafdar768/umairsafdar768.github.io/_posts/2008-02-25-converting-between-various-audio-formats (2nd-post).md

 Take a note of the 'lib' and 'include' directories as they will be used later during PQ Strongswan compilation.
 This is all thats needed of LibOQS at this time.
 Now we move towards PQ Strongswan compilation.

 ## Testing The Compiled Library
-Before moving towards strongswan compilation, we need to test whether the LibOQS shared library has been compiled successfully and that we can include it in a C program file.
+Before moving towards strongswan compilation, we need to test whether the LibOQS shared library has been compiled successfully and that we can use it in a C program file.
 For this purpose, there are various example C files given in 'tests' directory of LibOQS using which we can test the library.
 We go to the main LibOQS directory, and then run a customized 'gcc' command to compile the 'example_kem.c' file in 'tests' directory.
 ```bash
 cd /home/umair/liboqs-src/liboqs